 - You are finished with childbearing and breastfeeding.
 Pregnancy after breast lift surgery will likely stretch the skin and may compromise your cosmetic results.
 It's usually a good idea to postpone cosmetic surgery until after you've finished having children.

 - You have realistic expectations.
-Dr. Bidic believes in being open and candid when discussing what kind of results each of his patients can hope to achieve.
+Dr. Bidic and Dr. Gundlapalli believe in being open and candid when discussing what kind of results each of their patients can hope to achieve.

 Your Breast Lift Procedure

 The breast lift is an outpatient procedure that usually requires about an hour of surgical time.
 After you are under general anesthesia, Dr. Bidic will proceed with making the incisions agreed upon during your consultation.
-If possible for the patient, Dr. Bidic prefers to make the marks on the patient the night before the procedure.
-Dr. Bidic most commonly uses 2 incisions:
+If possible for the patient, Dr. Bidic and Dr. Gundlapalli prefer to make the marks on the patient the night before the procedure.
+They most commonly use 2 incisions:

 - Lollipop incision: This method involves an incision completely around the areola and another incision from the bottom of the areola vertically down to the IMF.